- Postmark accepted as proof of timely payment. Bring your envelope to the post office and have it hand stamped for Jan 31, April 30 and July 31

 - Failure to receive tax bill does not relieve the obligation to pay real estate taxes.
 Tax bills are mailed on or before 3rd Monday in December by the town, city or village treasurer.
 If you do not receive the tax bill in December, contact your municipal treasurer.

-- If paying by echeck, credit card or debit card online be sure to use appropriate link shown on the back side of your tax bill (pay the town, village or city for 1st installment and the county for all other payments unless municipality is a 3-payment town)
+- If paying by echeck, credit card or debit card online use appropriate link shown on the back side of your tax bill (pay the town, village or city for 1st installment and the county for all other payments unless municipality is a 3-payment town)

 - If any single installment is not paid timely the entire unpaid balance is delinquent and subject to interest and penalty charges of 1.5% per month from February 1 per WI Stat 74.11(8).
 (Example, August interest / penalty is 10.5%)